salt-extensions/saltext-mongodb/README.md

 # mongodb

-Salt Extension for interacting with Mongodb
+Salt Extension for interacting with MongoDB

 ## Quickstart